 Void under a Driveway

 If your driveway has a void underneath it, it will be more obvious.
 There may be longer and deeper cracks in your driveway (the longer you wait the deeper and wider these cracks may become), the concrete slabs may be uneven, the concrete by your garage door may appear to have sunken, or the driveway by the street is now sunken or cracking.
+Or you may even be able to see it on the side of the driveway. (which may not be home to a variety of critters!)

 Your concrete patio shows signs of a void when the steps to your patio have gaps in them larger that ½” Most steps were created to code which is 7 ¾” high.
 If your steps are larger than this, they may be sinking into a void that is there.